13 min read

 • IPC (Inter-Process Communication): How processes talk to each other.
 Like sending mail between houses—pipes, sockets, or shared memory segments.

 • TLB (Translation Lookaside Buffer): CPU's "address book" for memory locations.
 When switching processes, this cache gets flushed, causing expensive lookups.
+This is why context switches between processes are slower.

 • Context Switch: OS switching from one thread/process to another.
 Like changing tasks—saves current state, loads new state.
+Happens thousands of times per second.

 • GIL (Global Interpreter Lock): Python's rule that only one thread can run Python code at a time.
 Threads can do I/O in parallel, but CPU work is serialized.
+This is why Python threads don't help with CPU-bound work.

 Trade-offs: The Decision Framework